Standing-Storm/MindOverMatter/README.md

 6) Teleportation - Moving without crossing the intervening distance.
 Teleporters can escape danger and move quickly, and at higher levels they can travel long distances across the ravaged earth or hurl their enemies away to the space between dimensions.
 7) Vitakinesis - Control of health and injury.
 Vitakinetics can bind their own wounds and speed healing, eventually recovering from even near-crippling injuries.

 The goal is for each path to be upgraded through usage, since sitting and studying a book for hours doesn't really fit the fiction of improving psychic powers.
 Powers are gained progressively, with increasing mastery of lower-tier powers unlocking new ones.
+Powers are based on a new skill called "metaphysics" which you can learn through recipes found from appropriate books in the world.

 ADVANTAGES